LeoDevFS/LeoPort/README.md

 # Web Portfolio

 This project is a personal web portfolio designed to showcase skills, projects, and experiences.
-It serves as a digital resume and a platform to highlight work in web development, particularly in Flutter.
+It serves as a digital resume and a platform to highlight work in web development.

 ## Project Structure